 Dr. Cooper served as our Chief Executive Officer from May 2015 until February 2021, at which point Dr. Cooper became as scientific advisor employee of the Company.
 As a scientific advisor employee, Dr. Cooper is continuing to receive his base salary and remains eligible for our employee benefit programs pursuant to the terms of his employment agreement.
-On April 5, 2021, we entered into a Separation Agreement with Dr. Cooper providing for his cessation of employment. effective April 9, 2021 and the Cooper Consulting Agreement providing his continued consulting thereafter.
-For a description of the material terms of the Separation Agreement and the Cooper Consulting Agreement see above under "Compensation Discussion and Analysis-Additional 2021 Compensation Actions."
-Below is a summary of the material terms of Dr. Cooper's employment agreement in place during 2020 when he served as our Chief Executive Officer.
+We are currently evaluating a potential longer term role for Dr. Cooper with the Company.
+In connection with this potential longer term role, we expect to enter into a new agreement with Dr. Cooper governing this new role with us.
+Dr. Cooper remains an at-will employee.